cloudmesh/cloudmesh-mpi/doc/chapters/nlp-services.md

 There exist a multitude of APIs available that offer natural langauge processing services with pre-packaged, trained functions.
 This document will act as a survey for a number of these different services, highlighting their features and similarities.

 - Amazon Comprehend (available through AWS)
-- Azure Cognitive Science for Language
+- Azure Cognitive Service for Language
 - Google Natural Language API
 - Salesforce Einstein Language
 - IBM Watson Natural Language Understanding